DMacMakes/dmdocs/content/en/torrens/aac202/week4/index.md

 -->

-## Can I add extra bits using Maya?
+## Can I edit/add bits using Maya?

 There are a few easy ways to do this.
 You can use regular exporting and importing, or you can use the GoZ plugin.